Evanesco-Labs/WhiteNoise.rs/README.md

 #### 2. Start WhiteNoise Node1

-This command will start a WhiteNoise node as normal relay node, listening to port "3332".
+This command will start a WhiteNoise node as normal routing node, listening to port "3332".
 Make sure the port is available and fill in the Bootstrap **MultiAddress** in the `--bootstrap` flag:

 ```shell